Written by the wonderful Victoria Adams a yoga teacher and health coach 🧘🏼♀️

 We know you love matcha as much as we do, but we wanted to tell you why we should ALL drink the emerald green elixir:

 1. Improves Concentration, Memory & Focus

 As we all know Zen Buddhist monks have been drinking matcha green tea for over 800 years, 800 years!!
-Matcha enhances meditation which allowed them to relax their mind but remain energised.
-This is all down to L-theanine a little amino acid contained in the emerald leaves.
+This is because it enhances meditation allowing them to relax their mind but remain energised.
+This is all down to L-theanine, a little amino acid contained in the emerald leaves.
 Now, for alert relaxation, you need L-theanine to boost alpha brain waves.
 Even better L-theanine increases the production of dopamine and serotonin, the chemicals which enhance mood, focus, concentration and memory!

 Tip: Drink before a Yoga session for ultimate concentration